tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 tags: [GC, G1, JDK 20, Performance, Memory, Marking]
 ---

 The recent change [JDK-8210708](https://bugs.openjdk.org/browse/JDK-8210708) fundamentally changed how G1 uses mark bitmaps to store liveness information: instead of recording this information using two bitmaps spanning the heap that G1 uses alternatingly, there is now only one bitmap.
 This not only changes how G1 uses the bitmap in many places in the garbage collector, but also reduces G1 garbage collector native memory consumption by a large amount, to be exact by 1.5% of Java heap size.
-I thought this were a great time to explain how the current concurrent marking cycle works and how G1 uses the bitmap in detail.
+I thought this would be a great time to explain how the current concurrent marking cycle works and how G1 uses the bitmap in detail.

-In the future another post may describe how the remaining bitmap is used during garbage collections.

 As a side effect, this change also obsoleted one more significant part of the original G1 [paper](https://dl.acm.org/doi/10.1145/1029873.1029879).